nrc/error-docs/error-design/error-type-design.md

 Useful context to provide may include:

 * a backtrace,
-* pre-formatted messages as strings for logging or reporting to users (though not that this precludes localization or other customisation of the message),
+* pre-formatted messages as strings for logging or reporting to users (though not that this precludes localization or other customization of the message),
-* error numbers or other domain-specific information.
+* error numbers, or other domain-specific information.

 If using dynamic trait object errors, the errors are only useful for coarse-grained recovery, logging, or for direct reporting to users.
 If you want to enable fine-grained recovery, you are probably better off using concrete error types, rather than adding loads of context to error trait objects.

 ### Eliminating concrete error types

-You can't really eliminate all concrete error types; due to Rust's nature you have to have a concrete type which is abstracted into the trait object.
+You can't really eliminate all concrete error types; due to Rust's nature, you have to have a concrete type that is abstracted into the trait object.
 However, you *can* avoid having to define your own concrete types in every module.
 While this is a reasonable approach, I think it is probably only the best approach in some very limited circumstances.

 How to do this depends on how much information you need to get from the `Error` trait object.
 If you want to provide some additional context, you'll need somewhere to store that context or the data required to create it.
 Some approaches: